CLI

 beignet mcp

-Runs a Model Context Protocol server over stdio so coding agents can call the CLI as tools: routes, doctor, doctor_fix, lint, and make.
-Tool outputs are the same JSON the matching --json flags print, and make takes the same artifact kinds as beignet make.
-Generated apps ship a .mcp.json that registers the server, so MCP clients such as Claude Code pick it up without configuration.
+Runs a Model Context Protocol server over stdio so coding agents can call the CLI as tools: routes, doctor, doctor_fix, lint, make, and provider_add.
+Tool outputs are the same JSON the matching --json flags print, make takes the same artifact kinds as beignet make, and provider_add takes { preset, dryRun? } for the same presets as beignet providers add.
+Generated apps ship a .mcp.json that runs ./node_modules/.bin/beignet mcp, so MCP clients such as Claude Code pick up the app-local CLI version without configuration.
 See Coding agents for the tool list, manual client registration, and the rest of the agent surface.

 completion